haochenhui97/AstronomyDatasetForML/README.md

 |RLI| Rate of Lessening or Increase (RLI), gives the difference between Parts of Lunar Motion and the mean daily motion of 254/19 du in Liu Hong’s table and in arc degrees in our data|
 |CRLI| Cummulative Rate of Lessening or Increase, gives the accumulated sum of the RLI |

+## 11/6 Update
+We modified the <code>generate_csv.py</code> file from [Team JNA](https://github.com/NaveenGop/astro-data) to make the data generation process more automatic.
+By procedurally sending an email request to the Horizons system,it allows easy customizability with regards to observer location and time frame.
+Users may change the following parameters:

+  username = "sample@gmail.com"
+  password = ''  # can also hardcode the pwd
+  site_coord = "'116.383300,39.9166000,0.0000000'" # Set observation site, e.g. Beijing's coord is used here
+  start_time = "'2019-10-21'"
+  stop_time = "'2020-10-20'"

+Note: The <code>site_coord</code> need to be the coordinate of an observatory that is in the Horizons database, e.g. the six cities we listed above.
+Users may want to refer to the [website](https://ssd.jpl.nasa.gov/horizons.cgi?s_loc=1#top) to see the available site candidates.

+We also created <code>data_process.py</code> to standardize the data processing procedure.
+It takes the output from <code>generate_csv.py</code> and output the processed dataset <code>moon.csv</code>.

+The former <code>Data Process.ipynb</code> was renamed as <code>data_visualization.ipynb</code> since its function is only left with visualizing the datasets we generated before.

 ## Contributors
 Chenhui Hao, Kaijing Ding, Ke Liu and Zishan Cheng